 Simple English definitions for legal terms

-Read a random definition: writ of prohibition
+Read a random definition: rise

 The firm-opportunity doctrine is a rule that says people who work for a company cannot use information they learn while working there to take advantage of business opportunities that belong to the company.
 This means they cannot use the company's resources or take away potential profits that should belong to the company.
 It's like a fairness rule to make sure everyone plays by the same rules.